leonardblier/alrao/docs/index.md

 as soon as the range of random learning rates contains a suitable one.
 This could save time when testing deep learning models, opening the door to more out-of-the-box uses of deep learning.

-# Acknowledgments

-We would like to thank Corentin Tallec for his technical help, and his many remarks and advice.
-We thank Olivier Teytaud for pointing useful references.
-                 